deeppavlov/DeepPavlov/docs/components/classifiers.rst

 ``sklearn.feature_extraction.text:TfidfVectorizer`` or ``sklearn.linear_model:LogisticRegression``).
 Parameter ``infer_method`` should be set to class method for prediction (``predict``, ``predict_proba``, ``predict_log_proba`` or ``transform``).
+As for text classification in DeepPavlov we assign list of labels for each sample, it is required to ensure that output of a classifier-``sklearn_component`` is a list of labels for each sample.
+Therefore, for sklearn component classifier one should set ``ensure_list_output`` to ``true``.

 Pre-trained models
 ------------------